 The annual cash bonus of the CFO is targeted at 30% of base salary, and up to a maximum of 40% of base salary, based on achieving strategic and operational objectives as determined by the Board.
-The CFO's 2021 annual cash bonus objectives related to the development of detailed overall and project-based business plans, oversight of capital allocation, development of succession and development plans for his team, corporate reporting objectives, improved investor communications, the Corporation's annual cash flow, the overall performance of the Vice-Presidents and overall corporate performance.
-In 2021, the CFO was awarded a cash bonus of \$56.837, representing 35.0% of his base salary.
-See Summary Compensation Table on page 25 of this Circular.
+The CFO's 2022 annual cash bonus objectives related to the development of detailed overall and project-based business plans, oversight of capital allocation, development of succession and development plans for his team, corporate reporting objectives, improved investor communications, the Corporation's annual cash flow, the overall performance of the executive team and overall corporate performance.
+In 2022, the CFO was awarded a cash bonus of \$57,256, representing 34.0% of his base salary.
+See Summary Compensation Table on page 24 of this Circular.

 The CFO is eligible to receive, at the discretion of the Board, LTIP incentive awards with a value of up to 40% of his base salary comprised of (i) Units (vesting three years from the applicable grant date (or earlier upon death or cessation of employment)) with a value (determined at the time of grant) of up to 20% of the CFO's base salary; and (ii) DSUs (vesting over three years) with a value (determined at the time of grant) of up to 20% of the CFO's base salary.
-For 2021 the CFO was granted 32,478 Units (\$32,478) and 40,878 DSUs (\$87,479), representing 20% and 54%, respectively, of the CFO's base salary.
-The DSU award was higher in 2021 to reflect the revised long-term compensation approach approved by the Board in January 2021 and the cancellation of all outstanding Options previously granted to the CFO.
-To compensate for the cancelled Options, an additional 25,700 DSUs, equal to 34% of the CFO's base salary, were awarded (based on a Black Scholes model valuation), which, together with the annual base award of 20%, equaled 54% of the CFO's base salary.
+For 2022 the CFO was granted 33,128 Units (\$33,128) and 14,341 DSUs (\$33,128), representing 20% and 20%, respectively, of the CFO's base salary.

-Vice-Presidents
+Vice-Presidents and Senior Vice Presidents

 The annual cash bonus of each Vice-President is targeted at 30% of base salary, and up to a maximum of 40% of base salary, based on achieving operational objectives as determined by the Board specific to the responsibilities of each Vice-President.
-The 2021 annual cash bonus operational objectives for the Vice-Presidents related to achieving approved budgets measured against specific sales targets, capital expenditure budgets, general and administrative costs controls, achieving targeted dates for certain regulatory approvals, the Corporation's annual cash flow and/or overall corporate and team performance.
-See Summary Compensation Table on page 25 of this Circular for information regarding the annual cash bonus earned by each Vice-President for 2021 which, for the Vice-President, Homebuilding and Vice-President, Asset Management was \$64,956 each representing 40.0% of his base salary and for the Vice-President, Land Development was \$56,837 representing 35.0% of his base salary.
+The 2022 annual cash bonus operational objectives for the Vice-President related to achieving approved budgets measured against specific sales targets, capital expenditure budgets, general and administrative costs controls, achieving targeted dates for certain regulatory approvals, the Corporation's annual cash flow and/or overall corporate and team performance.
+See Summary Compensation Table on page 24 of this Circular for information regarding the annual cash bonus earned by each Vice-President for 2022 which, for the Vice-President, Regional Planning was \$57,256, the Vice-President, Asset Management was \$60,624 and the Vice-President, Homebuilding was \$63,992, representing 34%, 36% and 38%, respectively of the Vice President's base salary.

 Each Vice-President is eligible, at the discretion of the Board, to receive LTIP incentive awards with a value of up to 40% of his base salary comprised of (i) Units (vesting three years from the applicable grant date (or earlier upon death or cessation of employment)) with a value (determined at the time of grant) of up to 20% of the Vice-President's base salary; and (ii) DSUs (vesting over three years) with a value (determined at the time of grant) of up to 20% of the Vice-President's base salary.
-For 2021 each Vice-President was granted 32,478 Units (\$32,478) and 40,878 DSUs (\$87,479), representing 20% and 54%, respectively, of the Vice-President's base salary.
-The DSU award was higher in 2021 to reflect the revised long-term compensation approach approved by the Board in January 2021 and the cancellation of all outstanding Options previously granted to each Vice-President.
-To compensate for the cancelled Options, an additional 25,700 DSUs, equal to 34% of the Vice-President's base salary, were awarded (based on a Black Scholes model valuation), which together with the annual base award of 20%, equaled 54% of the Vice-President's base salary.
+For 2022 each Vice-President was granted 33,128 Units (\$33,128) and 14,341 DSUs (\$33,128), representing 20% and 20%, respectively, of the Vice-President's base salary.